Fusion-Power-Plant-Framework/bluemira/examples/README.md

 ## Maintaining the examples

 To add a new example, or to edit an existing one, make your changes in the `.py` file of the example.
-Jupytext will automatically render all python files with markdown comments when percentage blocks (`# %%` or `# %% [markdown]`) to mark cells of the rendered notebook.
+Use percentage blocks (`# %%` or `# %% [markdown]`) to mark cells of the notebook.
+Your IDE or Jupytext if you are using jupyter will render the python file as a notebook.